mcdemarco/prepub/README.md

 There is an option to convert wiki-style markup (as used in non-markdown-based story formats) to Markdown.
 You will need to choose the particular story format and/or tool you used.
 (If the story format partially supported Markdown, that Markdown will be preserved.)

+#### Saving Your Settings

 After downloading the Markdown file, the PrePub GUI remains open.
 To select different options, choose the appropriate radio button and/or checkbox, then click `Download` to get a new Markdown file with a slightly different name.
 If previews are available, click the Refresh button to update the preview.

 Your current options are listed in the PrePub GUI.
 Copy the `:: PrePubSettings` passage under Settings > Currently Selected Settings into your story file to save them as defaults.

+For automation purposes, you can pass settings into PrePub using a search string in the url, *e.g.,* `mystory.html?numbering=names&source=harlowe&gordianbook&autodownload`
+These will override the PrePubSettings passage, if present.
+If neither the PrePubSettings passage nor search string settings are present, PrePub may attempt to retrieve recent settings from local storage.

 ## Making an EPUB